Food Integrity Global 2024

 From Farm to Fork

-Traceability and Transparency: Discussion on the role of blockchain, IoT (Internet of Things), and AI (Artificial Intelligence) in achieving traceability and transparency throughout the supply chain.
+• Traceability and Transparency: Discussion on the role of technology and AI in achieving traceability and transparency throughout the supply chain.

 Fireside Chat